ncp38/cs372-f24/papers/paper1/index.md

 When submitting your paper on Canvas, make sure that:

-- Your *name* is on the paper, along with the Rhodes honor pledge *“I have neither given nor received unauthorized aid on this program.”*
+- Your **name** is on the paper, along with the Rhodes honor pledge **“I have neither given nor received unauthorized aid on this program.”**
 - Your paper should be long enough to fully explore your topic.
-I am not creating a formal length requirement but remember that .
+I am not creating a formal length requirement but remember that your work should fully explore the topic.
-- You have a *works cited* page with the relevant sources you used.
+- You have a **works cited** page with the relevant sources you used.
 Include in-text citations when you reference your sources.